x-wk/redux-kangking/README.md

 /**
  * import {createReducer, ReduxStateProcessor} from 'redux-kangking';
  *
- * // you can create other reducers like this:
+ * // You can use 'appStateReducer' or create a new one like this:
  * const otherStateManager = new ReduxStateProcessor.AppStateManager<AppState>();
  * const otherStateReducer = createReducer(appStateManager);
  */